-New: diagonal row instead of full array

-Instead of setting one stripe on ground and measure all other stripes against this one stripe, in this version all stripes are grounded and one stripe after another is pulled-up and measured against all others.
+New: diagonal row Instead of full array Instead of full array Instead of full array Instead of setting one stripe on ground and measure all other stripes against this one stripe, in this version all stripes are grounded and one stripe after another is pulledup and measured against all others.
 This represents the diagonal (grey fields) of the pinstripe matrix from the original algorithm - while for the rest of the matrix no data exists anymore.
 Both movement of the fold parallel to the main diagonal and the fold size orthogonally to this diagonal are therefore projected on this line: The distance between the outer connected stripes determines fold size and a fold movement changes these connected stripes.